ContainerSolutions/prometheus-swarm-discovery/README.md

 # Prometheus-Swarm service discovery

 This is a POC that demonstrates Prometheus service discovery in Docker Swarm.
+At the moment, this POC only discovers Swarm services and their respective tasks, without attempting to discover nodes or other Swarm concepts.

 ## How it works